 We first need to identify the critical needs that the product or service has to meet.
 Please make sure to do a CTQ Tree for every need that you identify.
-During this first step, we’re essentially asking: ‘What is critical for this product or service?‘ It’s best to define these needs in broad terms.
-If it is not possible to directly ask customers about their needs, then the project team can brainstorm their needs with people who deal with customers directly – Sales people and Customer Service Representatives – as well as with your team.
+During this first step, we’re essentially asking: ‘What is critical for the characteristics of a product or service?‘ It’s best to define these needs in broad terms.
+If it is not possible to directly ask customers about their needs, then the project team can brainstorm their needs with people who deal with customers directly – Salespeople and Customer Service Representatives – as well as with your team.

 Identify quality drivers

 It is important to identify the specific quality drivers that have to be in place to meet the needs that we identified in the previous step.
-Please remember, these are the factors that must be present for customers to think that you are delivering a high-quality product.
+Please remember, these are the factors that must be present for customers to think that you are delivering high-quality products.
 Note that it is very much necessary that we identify all of the drivers that are important to the customers.
 Tools such as KANO Analysis will be useful here.
-KANO model will help you identify product features that will delight your customers.
+KANO model will help you identify product features that satisfy the customers.

 Identify performance requirements

-Once we’ve completed a CTQ Tree for each critical need, we’ll have a list of measurable requirements that we must meet to deliver a high-quality product.
+Once we’ve completed a CTQ Tree for each critical need, we’ll have a list of measurable requirements that we must meet to deliver high-quality products.

 CTQ Tree Examples